ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 convenient &lambda;-calculus, and build from there.
 OCaml is merely the modern continuation of this approach.
 Programming has progressed considerably since the origins we've outlined.
 Many of the features listed earlier grew in functional programming, or even OCaml, research.
-More mainstream languages are adopting some of them, very few created them.
+A growing number of mainstream languages are adopting some of them, but few were created for them.

 When choosing the language is an available option, picking OCaml doesn't mean giving up on imperative programming, but rather sailing away from